Keegan Soehn

 Keegan Soehn (born August 21, 1992, in Red Deer, Alberta) is a Canadian trampoline gymnast.
+Soehn was expelled from gymnastics on June 1, 2026 after being sanctioned by Sport Integrity Canada for Physical Maltreatment, Sexual Maltreatment, Grooming and Boundary Transgressions.
 He won the gold medal in the individual event at the 2011 Pan American Games.

 He won the 2015 Pan American Games in Toronto becoming the first male to win back to back medals in the Trampoline event.
 He has Taken part in the 2012 and 2016 Olympic Games held in London and Rio de Janeiro respectively.
 He has been ranked among the top trampolinists in the world along with Jason Burnett.)

 In 2022, he was selected in the Canadian team in the 2022 Pan American Gymnastics Championships.
 He took silver in the synchronised trampoline together with Nathan Shuh and silver medal in individual trampoline.